crgc/cypher/README.md

 # Cypher

-An general-purpose, easy-to-use wrapper of the Bouncy Castle cryptography API.
+A general-purpose, easy-to-use wrapper of the Bouncy Castle cryptography API.

 # Install